 In response to the increased demand for products aimed at IIoT applications, Raspberry Pi and element14 joined forces and created customized boards optimized for energy management and industrial devices.
 More than five million Raspberry Pis have been sold before February 2015, making it the best-selling British computer.
 Customers are able to work with experts to develop an industrial Raspberry Pi that is specifically configured to meet their needs.
 The company is also providing commercial-friendly pricing tiers for quantities greater than 3,000.

 Never have developers had access to so much computing power coupled with a small footprint and an even lower price tag.
-Not only is this micro-processor prized for its low barrier to entry, it also comes with the freedom of a well-supported open-source community that genuinely cannot wait to see new applications of Raspberry Pi on the market.
+Not only is this micro-processor prized for its low barrier to entry, but it also comes with the freedom of a well-supported open-source community that genuinely cannot wait to see new applications of Raspberry Pi on the market.
 The accessibility of this tiny powerhouse makes it an ideal thing to use for aerospace, environmental monitoring and web server applications.

 Raspberry Pi is a great device for flexible programming.
 It provides customizable signal types and easy adaptation to existing installations which makes it a Low cost and flexible alternative to usual industrial devices.